-Zara is a postdoctoral researcher and lecturer in Gender Studies.
+Zara is a researcher and lecturer in Gender Studies.
 She defended her PhD thesis on “Trans and Sex Change in Iran: A Socio-Legal Study of Gendered Policies and Practices” in June 2020 and since then she has been working as a researcher and lecturer at Örebro University.
 Zara’s research falls within the field of Social Studies of Gender, Sociology of Law and Trans Studies.
 In her current work she focuses on violence against trans people in intimate relations, family and employment drawing on the status recognition and trans citizenship.

 Zara’s research interests revolve around feminist social and legal theories on gender and gender relations applying qualitative and quantitative methods inspired by transnational feminist methodologies.
-Zara is a member of Centre for Violence Studies where she conducts her postdoctoral research.
+Zara is a member of Centre for Violence Studies where she conducts her current research.
 She is currently involved in the following projects:

-Regimes of Violence: Theorising and Explaining Variations in the Production of Violence in Welfare State Regimes (2018-2021): Zara is involved in this project as part of her postdoctoral research through which she conducts her research within a project called The Politics, Expressions and Prevalence of Violence against Trans* People in the EU.
-Under the supervision of Sofia Strid, Associate Professor in Gender Studies, Zara works on theorization of violence against trans people at the EU level looking at policies, activism and academia with.
+Regimes of Violence: Theorising and Explaining Variations in the Production of Violence in Welfare State Regimes (2018-2021): Zara conducts her research within a project called The Politics, Expressions and Prevalence of Violence against Trans* People in the EU.
+In collaboration with Dr. Sofia Strid, Associate Professor in Gender Studies, Zara works on theorization of violence against trans people at the EU level looking at policies, activism and academia within the EU.

 LAWGEM: New Quality in Education for Gender Equality (2019-2022): In this project Zara is involved in drafting the syllabi and writing textbooks for the Master’s Study Program on Law and Gender.
 Moreover, Zara has been working on forming a legal clinic with Susanne Strand, Associate Professor in Criminology.

 Apart from being a guest lecturer in disciplines such as Anthropology, Women’s Studies and Medicine, Zara has been involved in teaching the following courses in Gender Studies: Gender Equality and The Nordic Welfare States (ground level), Gender, Power and politics (ground level), Men’s Violence against Women (ground level).